As more tenants reopen their businesses, what can you do to prevent a COVID-19 outbreak in your workspace?

 At the very least, modifying open layouts can prevent the next seasonal flu from rapidly spreading through the office, and can even create a more productive work environment for some employees.
 And given the likelihood of offices moving toward a hybrid arrangement of at-home and in-office workers, businesses should consider how they’re creating work environments as well—such as designing more team spaces or office pods for employees who are only in a couple of times a week.

 However businesses plan to use their Ann Arbor office space, Oxford Companies is ready to guide them toward the optimal solution.
-We can help you determine your space needs, and our design and build team can help renovate your space to fit your new floor layout.
+We can help you determine your coworking space needs, and our design and build team can help renovate your space to fit your new floor layout.
 No matter your needs, we’re here to support your business as we move toward a post-pandemic office culture.